 Compounding matters is the fact that the test is timed, which can further increase a student’s anxiety.
 Even if a student is very well-prepared, knowing that a proctor is sitting with a running stopwatch can place an additional strain on a student’s psyche.

 But this article isn’t meant to further stress out an already-anxious student.
+The goal of this article is to educate students on the various hacks and quick keystrokes available for SAT-level calculators.
 Once a student is comfortable with a calculator, many of the math problems on the SAT become routine.
 Read on to learn the very best SAT Calculator Hacks that we could find.

 One of the biggest misconceptions regarding the SAT is the idea that the test can be taken without a calculator.
 While this is technically true, most students are doing themselves a great disservice by not obtaining a calculator and familiarizing themselves with the quick functions on it.

-The Balance Small Business compiled a list of the 7 Best Graphing Calculators to Buy in 2018.
+The Balance Small Business compiled a list of the 7 Best Graphing Calculators to Buy.
 Here is a rundown of some of the calculators from their list, along with corresponding links and price range for each:

 As you can see, the price ranges for graphing calculators vary quite a bit.
 But all of these calculators are quite sophisticated, and more than capable of doing the job.